j10ccc/QA-System-React/README.md

 ## Quick start

-Before you launch this, you should add config file `test.tsx` in `/src` that clarifies your backend service host.
+Before you launch this, you should add config file `config.ts` in `/src` that clarifies your backend service host.

 ```tsx
 export const TestContext = {